hasan-sayfi/OverseerrRequestViaTelegramBot/README.md

 - **Title Requests**: Request missing titles in HD, 4K, or both, respecting Overseerr user permissions for quality settings.

+- **🎬 Request More Seasons**: Smart TV show season management - automatically identifies and allows requesting only seasons that haven't been requested or aren't already available.
+Select specific seasons or request all remaining seasons with one click.

 - **Issue Reporting**: Report issues like video glitches, audio sync problems, missing subtitles, or other playback errors for existing titles.

 - **Notification Management**: Customize Telegram notifications for Overseerr events (e.g., request approvals, media availability) with options to enable/disable or use silent mode.